dagster-io/dagster-cloud-serverless-quickstart/README.md

 # Dagster Cloud Serverless Deployment Quickstart

 Welcome to your Dagster Cloud sample code repo.
 Here, you can find the code that's being deployed to your Dagster Cloud instance.
+For more in-depth information, check out our [Serverless](https://docs.dagster.io/dagster-cloud/deployment/serverless) docs.

 Pushing to production will automatically kick off a [workflow](./.github/workflows/deploy.yml) which will redeploy your code to your `prod` deployment.